x-m-el/ember-data-table/README.md

 - `@enableSelection` :: Whether items should be selectable.
 Items are selectable across pages and may be acted on using the `:selection-menu-actions` or `:selection-menu` named blocks.
+- `@initialSelection` :: The selection to use as long as the user has not changed the selection yet.
 - `@linksModelProperty` :: When a link is clicked the row must supply information to the link to indicate which item was clicked.
 By default the `id` property is used but another attribute may be